FelixFourcolor/noteblock-generator/README.md

                     // but it tells the traslator to apply the other key-value pairs
                     // to all subsequent notes in its voice.
                     // If a subsequent note defines its own values, some of which
-                    // overlap with these values, the note's values take precedence.
+                    // overlap with these values, the note's values are applied.
-                    "name": "[note name][octave] [duration 1] [duration 2] [etc.]"
+                    "name": "[note name][octave?] [duration 1] [duration 2?] [etc.?]",

                     // Valid note names are "r" (rest) and "c", "cs", "db", etc.
                     // where "s" is for sharp and "b" is for flat.
                     // Double sharps, double flats are supported.
                     // No octave value for rests.

                     // Octaves range from 1 to 7.
-Note, however, that the
-                    // lowest note noteblocks can play is F#1 and the highest is F#7,
+                    // Warning: the lowest note noteblocks can play is F#1 and the highest is F#7,
                     // so just because you can write it doesn't mean it will build
-                    //(but you can transpose it to fit the range).
+                    // (but you can transpose it to fit the range).
                     // Octave number can be inferred from the instrument's range.
                     // For example, using the harp whose range is F#3 - F#5,
                     // "fs" is inferred as "fs 4", "fs^" as "fs 5", and "fs_" as "fs 3".
                     // See Minecraft's documentation for the range of each instrument.

                     // Duration is the number of steps.
-For example, if a voice has
+                    // For example, if a voice has 4/4 time and use time 8,
-                    // 4/4 time and use time 8, a quarter note has duration 2.
+                    // a quarter note has duration 2.
                     // If duration is omitted, it will be the beat number.
                     // If a duration number is followed by "b" (stands for "beats"),
                     // the number is multiplied by the beat number.